-The Innovatia technology development project plan has the following steps or "phases":
+The Innovatia technology project development plan has the following steps or "phases":

 The item to be designed is conceived and its novel, unique, or advantageous features are described.
 A functional diagram is drawn and a preliminary specification is written as the design goal.
 Circuit design is initiated.
 The project moves to the next step upon Project Approval.
 Wider project participation is encouraged upon project approval.
 Innovatia Assistants are also encouraged to submit their project proposals.

 C2 Design Plans (Circuit Diagram)